William Metcalfe

-William Metcalfe (March 11, 1788 – October 16, 1862) was an English-American Bible Christian Church minister, homeopathic physician, and advocate of vegetarianism, pacifism, temperance and abolitionism.
-Ordained by William Cowherd in 1811, he emigrated with fellow Bible Christians in 1817 and founded the Philadelphia Bible Christian Church.
-In 1850 he helped establish the American Vegetarian Society with figures including William Alcott, Sylvester Graham and Russell Thacher Trall; after Alcott's death in 1859 he served as the society's president.
+William Metcalfe (March 11, 1788 – October 16, 1862) was an English-American Bible Christian minister, homeopathic physician, and advocate of vegetarianism, pacifism, temperance, and abolitionism.
+Ordained by William Cowherd in 1811, he emigrated to the United States with other Bible Christians in 1817 and founded the Philadelphia Bible Christian Church.
+In 1850, he helped establish the American Vegetarian Society with figures including William Alcott, Sylvester Graham, and Russell Thacher Trall.
+After Alcott's death in 1859, Metcalfe served as the society's president.
 He also edited and published reform periodicals.

 Biography

 Early life

 William Metcalfe was born in Orton, Westmoreland, on March 11, 1788, the son of Jonathan and Elizabeth Metcalfe.
-At the age of 19, he became a clerk in Keighly, Yorkshire.
-There, he encountered a congregation of Swedenborgians led by Rev. Joseph Wright, to whom Metcalfe became attached.
-Wright persuaded Metcalfe to study theology, leading him to an academy in Salford, presided over by William Cowherd, the founder of the Bible Christian Church.
+At the age of 19, he became a clerk in Keighley, Yorkshire.
+There he encountered a congregation of Swedenborgians led by Rev. Joseph Wright, with whom he became associated.
+Wright encouraged Metcalfe to study theology, and Metcalfe later attended an academy in Salford led by William Cowherd, founder of the Bible Christian Church.
 Cowherd ordained Metcalfe as a minister in 1811.
-In 1810, Metcalfe married Susanna, a fellow vegetarian and abstainer, who was the daughter of Rev. Joseph Wright.
+In 1810, Metcalfe married Susanna Wright, daughter of Rev. Joseph Wright.
+She was also a vegetarian and abstainer.
 Their son, Joseph, was born in the same year.